-Join John McWade for an in-depth discussion in this video Three suggestions for your next logo, part of Before & After: Graphic Design Techniques.
+Join John McWade for an in-depth discussion in this video Three suggestions for your next logo, part of Learning Graphic Design: Techniques.

 There I was at my desk working, and an email arrives from a friend of mine, …Clayton, who is a videographer.
 And all it said was, do you like this or …do you like this?
 He's working on a business card for himself. …And I had to laugh, because I'm a big fan of understatement. …But this is so understated, it's kind of like not stated at all. …A completely nondescript typeface.
 This is Century Gothic Bold Italic, and …nothing's happening.
 So, thinking minimal, I said, well, of …the two, I'll take the one without the underline.…